-Figure 3.44.
-Monthly trends in ammonia nitrogen (mg/l) in the effluent discharged from the Sea Harvest fresh fish processing (FFP) plant into Small Bay in the period March 2010 to June 2014.
-The red dashed line indicates the limit prescribed by the General Discharge Limit of the revised General and Special Standard (Government Notice No.20526 - 8 October 1999).
+Figure 3.45 Monthly trends in ammonia nitrogen (mg/l) in the effluent discharged from the Sea Harvest fresh fish processing (FFP) plant into Small Bay in the period March 2010 to December 2014.
+The red dashed line indicates the limit prescribed by the General Discharge Limit of the revised General and Special Standard (Government Notice No.36820 -6 September 2013).
+The black line indicates the moving average across the time series using four data points.

-Figure 3.45.
-Monthly trends in Total Kjeldahl Nitrogen (mg/l) in the effluent discharged from the Sea Harvest fresh fish processing (FFP) plant into Small Bay in the period March 2010 to June 2014.
-Note that no limit is prescribed for this effluent constituent in the General Discharge Limit of the revised General and Special Standard (Government Notice No.20526 - 8 October 1999).

 Figure 3.46.
+Monthly trends in Total Kjeldahl Nitrogen (mg/l) in the effluent discharged from the Sea Harvest fresh fish processing (FFP) plant into Small Bay in the period March 2010 to December 2014.
+The red dashed line indicates the limit prescribed by the General Discharge Limit of the revised General and Special Standard (Government Notice No.36820 -6 September 2013).
+The black line indicates the moving average across the time series using four data points.

-Monthly trends in Conductivity (mS/m) in the effluent discharged from the Sea Harvest fresh fish processing (FFP) plant into Small Bay in the period March 2010 to June 2014.
-The red dashed line indicates approximate Conductivity (mS/m) expected in sea water.
+Figure 3.47 Monthly trends in Conductivity (mS/m) in the effluent discharged from the Sea Harvest fresh fish processing (FFP) plant into Small Bay in the period March 2010 to December 2014.
+The red dashed line indicates the limit prescribed by the General Discharge Limit of the revised General and Special Standard (Government Notice No.36820 -6 September 2013).
+The black line indicates the moving average across the time series using four data points.

 In conclusion, it appears that despite a substantial decrease in effluent volumes since 2004, the effluent at the Sea Harvest Fish Processing Plant is not treated adequately to ensure minimum impact to the receiving environment.
-Sea Harvest fish Processing Plant is non-compliant in terms of the revised General Discharge Limit for faecal coliforms, TSS and ammonia nitrogen.
-The latter two effluent constituents can have severe impacts on the ecology of the receiving environment by reducing light penetration for photosynthesis and toxicity to marine organisms.
-Conductivity as an estimate of salinity is clearly lower than what is expected in the receiving environment.
+Data since 2010 shows that Sea Harvest fish Processing Plant has been non-compliant in terms of the revised General Discharge Limit for TSS and ammonia nitrogen, while faecal coliform limits have not been exceeded since the beginning of 2013.
+While faecal coliform levels are not of great concern at this point in time, TSS and ammonia nitrogen can have severe impacts on the ecology of the receiving environment by reducing light penetration for photosynthesis and toxicity to marine organisms respectively.
+No improvement can be detected for TSS since the installation of the enhanced mitigation methods in 2014.
+Ammonia nitrogen levels however, have shown a recent decrease but longer-term data would be necessary in determining if this is an anomaly.
+It is recommended that the monitoring of ammonia nitrogen be resumed to establish whether the new mitigation measures are indeed successful in reducing ammonia nitrogen levels.
+Finally, conductivity as an estimate of salinity is clearly lower than what is expected in the receiving environment and poses no risk and most recent absolute salinity values are congruent with these results.
+It is highly recommended that COD is measured in future, in addition to the above discussed variables.

-Re-commissioning of the Premier Fishing fish processing plant
+3.4.6.2 Re-commissioning of the Premier Fishing fish processing plant